cogent3/cogent3/doc/cookbook/building_phylogenies.rst

 More general estimation of pairwise distances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The standard cogent likelihood function can also be used to estimate distances.
+The standard ``cogent3`` likelihood function can also be used to estimate distances.
 Because these require numerical optimisation they can be significantly slower than the fast estimation approach above.

 .. doctest::